lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 The first thing we must do is create a depth image.
 In the case of the swap chain, images were already there, we just used an image view to access them.
 This case is different, we need to allocate the images by ourselves.
 In order to handle that task we will create a new struct named `VkImage`.
-Since image creation parameters can be lengthy, we will create first a struct named `VkImageData`, which will act as a build helper struct using a fluent style API.
-All these code will be located in a new file `src/eng/vk/VkImage.zig`.
+Since image creation parameters can be lengthy, we will first create a struct named `VkImageData`, which will act as a build helper struct using a fluent style API.
+All this code will be located in a new file `src/eng/vk/VkImage.zig`.
 Remember to  include it in the `mod.zig`: `pub const img = @import("vkImage.zig");`.

 ```zig